George S. Kaufman: Personal life

 In the 1920s, Kaufman was a member of the Algonquin Round Table, a circle of writers and show business people.
 From the 1920s through the 1950s, Kaufman was as well known for his personality as he was for his writing.
 In the Moss Hart autobiography Act One, Hart portrayed Kaufman as a morose and intimidating figure, uncomfortable with any expressions of affection between human beings—in life or on the page.
 Hart writes that Max Siegel said: "Maybe I should have warned you.
 Mr Kaufman hates any kind of sentimentality—can't stand it!"

 This perspective, along with a number of taciturn observations made by Kaufman himself, led to a simplistic but commonly held belief that Hart was the emotional soul of the creative team while Kaufman was a misanthropic writer of punchlines.
 Kaufman preferred never to leave Manhattan.
 He once said: "I never want to go any place where I can't get back to Broadway and 44th by midnight."

-Called "Public Lover Number One", he "dated some of the most beautiful women on Broadway".
+Called "Public Lover Number One", he dated several prominent actresses on Broadway.
 Kaufman found himself in the center of a scandal in 1936 when, in the midst of a child custody suit, the former husband of actress Mary Astor threatened to publish one of Astor's diaries purportedly containing extremely explicit details of an affair between Kaufman and the actress.
-The diary was eventually destroyed by the court, unread, in 1952, but details of the supposed contents were published in Confidential magazine, Hollywood Babylon by Kenneth Anger (Both always have been considered unreliable sources) and in various other questionable publications.
-Some of the sexually explicit portions of Mary Astor’s writing about Kaufman were reprinted in New York magazine in 2012 and Vanity Fair magazine in 2016.
+The diary was eventually destroyed by the court, unread, in 1952, but details of the supposed contents were published in Confidential magazine, Hollywood Babylon by Kenneth Anger (both always have been considered unreliable sources) and in various other questionable publications.
+Some of the sexually explicit portions of Mary Astor's writing about Kaufman were reprinted in New York magazine in 2012 and Vanity Fair magazine in 2016.
 Kaufman had an affair with actress Natalie Schafer during the 1940s.

-Kaufman joined the theater club, The Lambs, in 1944.
+Kaufman joined the theater club The Lambs in 1944.

 Kaufman was married to his first wife Beatrice from 1917 until her death in 1945.
 They had one daughter, Anne Kaufman (Booth).
-Four years later, he married actress Leueen MacGrath on May 26, 1949, with whom he collaborated on a number of plays before their divorce in August 1957.
+Four years later, on May 26, 1949, he married actress Leueen MacGrath, with whom he collaborated on a number of plays before their divorce in August 1957.
 Kaufman died in New York City on June 2, 1961, at the age of 71.
 His granddaughter, Beatrice Colen, was an actress who had recurring appearances on both Happy Days and Wonder Woman.

 In 1979, Donald Oliver compiled and edited a collection of Kaufman's humorous pieces, with a foreword by Dick Cavett.